Sustainability In Apparel: France’s Triman Logo

 The Triman logo is an important tool for companies in these industries to demonstrate their commitment to reducing their environmental impact and to help consumers make informed choices about the products they buy.

-To date France’s Anti‑Waste and Circular Economy Law has identified 22 specific products requiring or will be required to carry specific recycling requirements for manufacturers and importers of waste‑generating products to notify French consumers of the recycling characteristics.
+To date, France’s Anti‑Waste and Circular Economy Law has identified 22 specific products requiring or that will be required to carry specific recycling requirements for manufacturers and importers of waste‑generating products to notify French consumers of the recycling characteristics.

 This is supposed to help the French consumers sort their waste properly.
 Each system or sector will have an identified industry Producer Responsibility Organization (PRO) or eco-organization to help develop the specific signage and methods for recycling each specific product.

-The product will be phased in up till 2025.
+The products will be phased in until 2025.

 Redefining Responsibility: